FunctionLab/mahi/README.md

 ```

 ## Mahi: End-to-end
-Mahi can be run entirely on CPU (unless you are re-training the multigraph GNN.
+Mahi can be run entirely on CPU (unless you are re-training the multigraph GNN).
+Please download the tissue-specific functional network before running Mahi.
 ### **Generate Mahi embeddings**
 ```bash
 python wt_mahi.py \